National Security And Investment Act 2021

 Which transactions are caught by the mandatory notification Regime?

-The mandatory notification regime (and an associated stand-still) will apply to the direct or indirect acquisition of more than 25%, more than 50% or 75% or more of the shares or voting rights in qualifying entities (this includes increases in existing shareholdings), or the acquisition of voting rights that enable or prevent the passing of a company resolution.
+The mandatory notification regime (and an associated stand-still) applies to the direct or indirect acquisition of more than 25%, more than 50% or 75% or more of the shares or voting rights in qualifying entities (this includes increases in existing shareholdings), or the acquisition of voting rights that enable or prevent the passing of a company resolution.
 The target entity must fall within one of the 17 high risk sectors listed below.
+Whether a target entity will be a qualifying entity will be very fact dependant based on what the target entity does, but it will not involve any subjective assessment about whether there is or is not a threat to national security.

 This aspect of the regime only applies to acquisitions of qualifying entities (and not asset acquisitions which are in scope for the voluntary element of the regime).

-It will be unlawful to complete a notifiable acquisition that falls within the mandatory notification regime unless and until it is approved.
-Failure to notify a transaction will render the transaction void, and civil and criminal penalties may be imposed.
-This means that transactions which may fall within the mandatory notification regime will have to be structured so that completion cannot occur until the requisite clearance is obtained.
+It is unlawful to complete a notifiable acquisition that falls within the mandatory notification regime unless and until it is approved.
+Failure to notify a transaction renders the transaction void, and civil and criminal penalties may be imposed.
+This means that transactions which may fall within the mandatory notification regime must be structured so that completion cannot occur until the requisite clearance is obtained.

 What are the 17 key sectors?